cbaucom/fend-feed-reader/README.md

 # Feed Reader Project

-The focus of this project is tou se Jasmine to write a number of tests against a pre-existing application.
+The focus of this project is to use Jasmine to write a number of tests against a pre-existing application.
 These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

 ## Installation